dlondonmedina/pythonforhumanists/text/index.md

 # Python for Humanists

+Digital Humanists are individuals with technical skills and critical awareness.
+By combining the critical thinking and social consciousness rooted in social theory and humanist thougth with the technical know-how rooted in computer science and software development, digital humanists can help make our technologically saturated society more just, humane, and good.

+This text is designed to help digital humanists learn the Python programming language from a humanist perspective.
+Along with learning the syntax and design patterns, readers will be encouraged to consider what the software they develop does to the human society that it serves.
+This is very much a survey text, and I would strongly encourage readers to also visit [Python for Everybody](https://www.py4e.com/)

-For the exercises, starter-code is available.
-Please feel free to [clone it here](https://github.com/dlondonmedina/FlaskTDD-sc.git).
+For the exercises in this text, starter-code is available.
+Please feel free to [clone it here](https://github.com/dlondonmedina/p4h_code.git).

 ## About the Author